-Motorcycling in the Adirondacks
+Motorcycle Rides in the Adirondacks

 Fourteen New York State Scenic Byways wind throughout the Adirondack Region, offering a variety of experiences.
 From the 140-mile Central Adirondack Trail, to the 17-mile Blue Ridge Road - you'll find an unspoiled landscape teaming with life.
 Glimpse wildlife, trace the distinct silhouette of the Adirondack Mountains and fish for trout in sparkling lakes and rivers.

-Lodging properties throughout the Adirondacks' six-million-acre park are motorcycle-friendly, offering special deals and discounts for touring bikers.
+Hotels and other types of lodging throughout the Adirondacks' six-million-acre park are motorcycle-friendly, offering special deals and discounts for touring bikers.
 Stay and lay for a night or a week, enjoy an evening meal at one of our top restaurants in the Adirondacks offering live music, good food, and the chance to relive the day's adventures.

-A beautiful ride through the heart of the Adirondack Park and into Quebec, Route 30 travels north-to-south and takes you through some of the region's most spectacular wilderness spots.
+A beautiful motorcycle ride through the heart of the Adirondack Park and into Quebec, Route 30 travels north-to-south and takes you through some of the region's most spectacular wilderness spots.
 Top towns include Lake Pleasant, Indian Lake, Long Lake, Tupper Lake, and Malone.
 This route is perfect for enjoying Adirondack fall foliage.
 Attractions include The Wild Center, Adirondack Experience - The Museum at Blue Mountain Lake, and the Saranac Inn Golf Course in the Adirondack Lakes Region.

 Beginning in Boonville, take this half-day motorcycle ride along the Chain Lakes up to Lake Placid.
 Expect some bumpy patches of road along the way.
 This is a great route for those looking to experience the ruggedness of mountain roads while remaining close to towns that offer plenty of fuel and food options.
 Notable towns and villages along this route include Inlet, Raquette Lake, Long Lake, Tupper Lake, and Saranac Lake.

-Starting and ending in Lake George, this is a beautiful route for riders staying in the southeastern part of the Adirondack region.
+Starting and ending in Lake George, this is a beautiful route for motorbike riders staying in the southeastern part of the Adirondack region.
 With twisty roads and beautiful scenery, you'll take Route 9 North towards Ticonderoga and loop back around on I-74.
 Hop back onto Route 9 in Schroon Lake and make your way towards Bolton Landing.
 Each checkpoint along the way offers great dining and shopping options for when you're ready for a break.
 This route is a total of 90 miles.